gviga/GeomDist/README.md

 # Geometry Distributions

-This repository is a refractory of the code of GeometryDistributions https://1zb.github.io/GeomDist/.
+This repoitory is a refractory of the code of GeometryDistributions https://1zb.github.io/GeomDist/.
 Credit to Biao Zangh for the original code and the wonderful work.

 ### :bullettrain_front: Training